Data Mining Is the Foundation of Predictive Risk Management

 Using sequential patterns to create hazard trees is a powerful data mining technique that is extremely useful for establishing root causes in an aviation SMS.

 Sequential patterns are the process of analyzing “triggers” for issues, that in turn may trigger more issues.
 A safety manager might start by data mining for a general risk, such as “nighttime” issues.
-Then he/she would ask yes or no questions about whether than risk correlates with other issues/risks – if the answer is yes, that safety manager would draw a line between the two.
+Then he/she would ask yes or no questions about whether that risk correlates with other issues/risks – if the answer is yes, that safety manager would draw a line between the two.

-When data mining with this method, the natural result is a sort of tree, or web, or related hazards.
+When data mining with this method, the natural result is a sort of tree, web, or related hazards.
 An example might look like the diagram to the right.

 Though this is a simplified and rather obvious example, it clearly shows how this data mining method can be used to establish root causes.
 In the example to the right, we can easily establish that Employee Hours Worked is a root cause for many issues.
 We also see that nighttime is another root cause for issues and risks.